jasonnIguazio/ghpages-doc-site/content/data-layer/data-ingestion-and-preparation.md

   README.ipynb/.md + do a doc review of the referenced notebooks.
 (Note that we currently don't support the v3io-py simple-object API, only NoSQL and streaming - see DOC IG-15596.)
-For now, I only did basic editing and added doc-site references only in the new v3.0.0 restructured doc-site documentation [SITE-RESTRUCT].
+For now, I only did basic editing and added ghpages-doc-site references only in the new v3.0.0 restructured ghpages-doc-site documentation [SITE-RESTRUCT].
 [TODO-SITE-RESTRUCT-P2] -->
 {{< /comment >}}